 a.
 This phrase is commonly used by charismatics and is related to “cultivating and maintaining an atmosphere of worship.”

-○ See the term in the glossary: Cultivate or create.
+○ See the term in this glossary: Cultivate or create.

 b.
 Also referred to as “leading into an encounter with God” or “leading into a spiritual encounter.”